mahmoud/sedimental/entries/product_hunt_is_dead.md

 I was taken by surprise.
 What hurt the most was these midnight solicitors sharing screenshots of success stories.
-They'd been instrumental in "launching" apps that I respect, and I'd hoped wouldn't have to stoop to this.
+They'd been instrumental in "launching" apps that I respect, and I'd hoped they wouldn't have to stoop to this.
 I even had personal connections to some of these founders.

 Curiosity beckoned, and I engaged with a couple.
 Here's how their process looks: